datafold/data-diff/README.md

 | Pinot         |  📝    |                                                                                                                                     |
 | Druid         |  📝    |                                                                                                                                     |                                                                                                                                  |
 | SQLite        |  📝    |                                                                                                                                     |
+*MS SQL Server support is limited, with known performance issues that are addressed in Datafold Cloud.

 * 🟢: Implemented and thoroughly tested.
 * 🟡: Implemented, but not thoroughly tested yet.